How to Get Ribena Out of the Carpet

 Don’t panic when you spill Ribena on your carpet.
 While the Ribena is still wet, quickly pour a few drops of white wine on it to dilute its color.
 Then use a sponge dipped in cold water to clean the area.
 Now sprinkle some salt on the spot and wait for 10 minutes, and then vacuum the entire mess.
 Make sure that you rub right in the direction of the carpet’s natural nap.
 Keep repeating the process until the stain goes away completely.

-If you want to read similar articles to How to Get Ribena Out of the Carpet, we recommend you visit our Home cleaning category.
+If you'd like to read similar articles to How to Get Ribena Out of the Carpet, we recommend you browse around our Home cleaning category.